panoptesDev/Safecoin/docs/src/developing/programming-model/transactions.md

 ---

 Program execution begins with a [transaction](terminology.md#transaction) being submitted to the cluster.
-The Safecoin runtime will execute a program to process each of the [instructions](terminology.md#instruction) contained in the transaction, in order, and atomically.
+The Panoptis runtime will execute a program to process each of the [instructions](terminology.md#instruction) contained in the transaction, in order, and atomically.